deeppavlov/tdl/README.md

 # Theoretical Deep Learning course

-This is a GitHub page of Theories of Deep Learning course held by Neural Networks and Deep Learning Lab., MIPT.
+This is a GitHub page of Theoretical Deep Learning course held by Neural Networks and Deep Learning Lab., MIPT.
 The working language of this course is Russian.

 Lecture slides and homework assignments will be placed in this repo.